see ANNE BlOUNT

 ELIZABETH LECHE (d.
 January 1601)

 Elizabeth Leche was the daughter of Ralph Leche or Leech of Chatsworth.
 Derbyshire (d.1550) and Elizabeth Leake (1499-c.1570).
-Elizabeth was the half sister of Bess of Hardwick and was living with her in London in 1558, before she married Anthony Wingfield of Sibton, Suffolk (c.1520-April 3, 1593), a gentleman usher to Queen Elizabeth.
+Elizabeth was the half sister of Bess of Hardwick and was living with her in London in 1558, before her marriage to Anthony Wingfield of Sibton, Suffolk (c.1520-April 3, 1593), a gentleman usher to Queen Elizabeth.
 He had three daughters by his first wife (Katherine Blennerhassett, who d.1558), Ursula (1550-1628), Margaret, and Elizabeth.
 He does not seem to have had any children with Elizabeth Leche.
-Elizabeth’s letters to her half sister with news of court, when she was a gentlewoman of the Privy Chamber, date from 1568-85, although she may have been there as early as 1559, immediately following her marriage to Wingfield.
-Letters from her husband to her, written in 1575, when she was absent from court, are also extant.
+Elizabeth was a gentlewoman of the Privy Chamber and may have been at court as early as 1559.
+Letters sent from there to her half sister between 1568 and 1585 are extant, as are letters written to her by her husband in 1575, when she was absent from court.
 In 1598-1600, and possibly earlier, Mistress Wingfield was mother of maids.
 Her second husband was George Pollard of Tetbury, Gloucestershire.
 “Mrs. Wingfield, wife of Pollard” was buried January 6, 1601 in St. James, Clerkenwell (London).

 see ELIZABETH LEAKE